social-streets/the-slice/site-template/src/data/articles/bow-road-railway-station-history.md

   - "features"
 featuredImage: "/images/Bridge-over-Bow-Road-looking-west-July-1907.jpg"
 author: "francesca-lister-fell"
-excerpt: "Have you heard of Bow Road's disused railway station before?
+description: "Have you heard of Bow Road's disused railway station before?
 Serving passengers from 1876 till 1949, we dive into the lesser-known history of this fascinating little station, which is now occupied by William Hill on Bow Road."
 ---

 _Updated on 14/07/20_